 d) Door Decals.
 The Entity will provide for, install, and maintain one (1) solid vinyl window decal affixed to each side of the Entity’s main entrance doors.
 The decals will measure 7” by 22” and feature the “Project Green Light Detroit” logo.

 e) Generally.
-The specifications and installation locations of the green light and all other signage relating to the Entity’s partnership with DPD, including, but not limited to, all signage expressly discussed in this MOU and all other signage featuring the text “Project Green Light Detroit” or the “Project Green Light Detroit” logo and related trade dress, will be approved by DPD and the City.
+The specifications and installation locations of the green light and all other signage relating to the Entity’s participation including, but not limited to, all signage expressly discussed in this MOU and all other signage featuring the text “Project Green Light Detroit” or the “Project Green Light Detroit” logo and related trade dress, will be approved by DPD and the City.

 1.8.
 Access.
 The Entity will allow DPD to remotely access live and recorded video footage from all cameras at all times.